vinhnguyen2005/vinhnguyen2005/README.md

 ## 🚀 About Me

-I'm a Computer Science student with a passion for **Data Engineering** and **Deep Learning**.
-I love building intelligent systems that turn raw data into actionable insights and exploring how neural networks can solve complex real-world problems.
+I'm a Computer Science student with a strong foundation in Software Engineering, currently exploring my passion for Data Engineering and Deep Learning.
+I love building intelligent systems that turn raw data into actionable insights and discovering how neural networks can solve complex real-world problems.

 ### 🔭 What I'm Working On
 - Building scalable **ETL pipelines** and data architectures